Pilaf

-Pilaf (/ˈpiːlɑːf/), pilav or pilau (/ˈpiːlaʊ, piːˈlaʊ/) is a rice dish, or in some regions, a wheat dish, whose recipe usually involves cooking in stock or broth, adding spices, and other ingredients such as vegetables or meat, (Note: Merriam-Webster Unabridged Dictionary (subscription required): "rice usually combined with meat and vegetables, fried in oil, steamed in stock, and seasoned with any of numerous herbs (as saffron or cumin).") and employing some technique for achieving cooked grains that do not adhere.
+Pilaf (/ˈpiːlɑːf/ or pilau /ˈpiːlaʊ, piːˈlaʊ/) (Note: see #Etymology for other terms) is a rice dish, or in some regions, a wheat dish, whose recipe usually involves cooking in stock or broth, adding spices, and other ingredients such as vegetables and meat, (Note: Merriam-Webster Unabridged Dictionary (subscription required): "rice usually combined with meat and vegetables, fried in oil, steamed in stock, and seasoned with any of numerous herbs (as saffron or cumin).") and employing some technique for achieving cooked grains that do not adhere.
 (Note: Perry: "A Middle-Eastern method of cooking rice so that every grain remains separate. ...However, there is no evidence that rice was cooked by this technique in India before the Muslim invasions, and Indians themselves associate pilaf-making with Muslim cities such as Hyderabad, Lucknow, and Delhi. ....
 The first descriptions of the pilaf technique appear in the 13th-century Arabic books Kitab al-Tabikh and Kitab al-Witsla ila al Habib, written in Baghdad and Syria, respectively.
 They show the technique in its entirety, including the cloth beneath the lid, and describe still-current flavourings such as meat, pulses, and fruit.)
 (Note: Roger: "As noted, Iranians have a unique method of preparing rice.
 This method is designed to leave the grains separate and tasty, making the rice fluffy and very flavorful.
 After soaking, parboiling, and draining, the rice is poured into a dish smeared with melted butter.
 The lid is then sealed tightly with a cloth and a paste of flour and water.
 The last stage is to steam it on low heat for about half an hour, after which the rice is removed and fluffed.")